 - Connect your Android smartphone and computer using a USB cable.

-- On phone, you will get a notification on your Android phone about the USB connection.
+- On the phone, you will get a notification on your Android phone about the USB connection.
 Tap on it.

-- Select File transfer / Android Auto.
+- Select File Transfer / Android Auto.

 - On Windows PC, visit My Computer and open your phone’s storage space.

 - Create a new folder on your computer and copy all the Android phone files you want to back up into the created folder.